snake, reptile, death adder-7982631.jpg

 Stay Still if You Encounter a Snake: If you encounter a snake, remain calm and still.
 Most snakes are not aggressive and will move away if given space.
 Back away slowly to create a safe distance.

-Carry a Snake Bite Kit: While not a substitute for professional medical help, a snake bite kit can be useful in emergencies.
-Ensure you know how to use it and seek medical assistance promptly. the emergency number in Australia is triple zero 000.
+Carry a Snake Bite Kit: A snake bite kit is not a substitute for professional medical help.
+However, it can be useful in emergencies.
+Ensure you know how to use it and seek medical assistance promptly.
+The emergency number in Australia is triple zero 000.

-Know First Aid: Familiarize yourself with basic first aid for snake bites.
-This includes immobilizing the bitten limb, staying calm, and seeking immediate medical attention.
+Know First Aid: Familiarise yourself with basic first aid for snake bites.
+This includes immobilising the bitten limb, staying calm, and seeking immediate medical attention.
 I personally carry 2 snake kits.
 One is in my car, and one is in my backpack for hiking.

 Stay Snake Safe